haw230/the-anadromi-project/stage-1-hill-climbing/3-bubble-sort/README.md

 ## Theory
 Bubble sort was given its name because the larger would all bubble to the end.
 Here is an animation of bubble sort:
 ![Alt Text](https://github.com/haw230/the-anadromi-project/blob/pictures/bubble_sort_animation.gif)
+As you can see, the plots at the end start bunching up.
+The way bubble sort works is that it looks at the first and the second element.
+If the first is larger than the second, swap them.
+Otherwise don't do anything.
+Then, look at the second and third, swap if necessary and repeat that until the list is sorted.

 ## PseudoCode
+This, like selection sort, seems simple in theory, but the code implementation is a bit more difficult.

 ## Analysis